Internet in the Republic of Ireland: History

+The first demonstration of a pre-Internet network connection between Irish universities was in 1977 between University College Dublin and Trinity College Dublin.
+By 1981, Michael Purser and Ahmed Patel had made connections to the Euronet international network.
+In 1983-84, Dennis Jennings was president of EARN, the European part of BITNET.
+By 1984, the tcdmath node was part of the UUCP network and by 1985 Ireland had a BITNET node.
+Outside academia, Bulletin board systems could be used by the general public, some linking to the FidoNet network.
+The first connection to the Internet was made from Trinity College Dublin in June 1991 and was shared with IEunet, effectively Ireland's first Internet Service Provider.

 Founded in 1996, the Internet Neutral Exchange (INEX) is an industry-owned association that provides IP peering and traffic exchange for its members in Ireland.
 The INEX switching centres are located in four secure data centres in Dublin: TeleCity Group in Kilcarbery Park, Dublin 22 & TeleCity Group in Citywest Business Campus, Dublin 24 and Interxion DUB1, and Interxion DUB2 in Park West.
 The switches are connected by dedicated resilient fibre links.
 In March 2013 it listed 57 full and 18 associate members.

 Established in 1998, the Internet Service Providers Association of Ireland (ISPAI) listed 24 Internet access and hosting providers as members in 2012.

 Eir, the largest telephone company in Ireland, began rolling out broadband Internet access in 2002.
 Broadband Internet access is available via DSL, cable, wireless, and satellite.
 By the end of 2011 Eircom announced that 75% of its working lines would be connected to Next Generation Broadband (NGB) enabled exchanges.

 In August 2012, Pat Rabbitte, the Minister for Communications, Energy and Natural Resources, outlined a national broadband plan with goals of: